kubernetes/website/content/en/docs/concepts/configuration/secret.md

 You can still
 [manually create](/docs/tasks/configure-pod-container/configure-service-account/#manually-create-a-service-account-api-token)
-a service account token Secret; for example, if you need a token that never expires.
+a ServiceAccount token Secret; for example, if you need a token that never expires.
 However, using the [TokenRequest](/docs/reference/kubernetes-api/authentication-resources/token-request-v1/) subresource to obtain a token to access the API is recommended instead.